OranDanon/Summaries/README.md

 # Summaries
-## Feel free to click the star button, and endorse my [LinkedIn](https://www.linkedin.com/in/oran-danon-255ba8199/) in the relevant fields.
+## Click the star button, and endorse my [LinkedIn](https://www.linkedin.com/in/oran-danon-255ba8199/) in the relevant fields.
 ### Copyright © All rights reserved to Oran Danon

 ### Explanation